timfreiheit/ResourcePlaceholdersPlugin/README.md

 ```

 Every file in which the placeholders should be supported must be listed.
-This improved incremental builds and unnecessary work.
+This improves incremental builds and avoid unnecessary work.